 It is known that hydrogen lowers the energy barrier for breaking weak Si--Si bonds~\cite{Biswas1999}.
-We suggest that these lowered barriers increase the tunneling probability and thereby increase the TLS density $n_0$.
-The TLS density is associated with tunneling states created by these sites in conjunction with slight rearrangements of neighboring Si atoms that lead to the breadth of tunneling-split energy states of the TLS model.
-Upon annealing, H diffuses to locally deep potential wells increasing the isolated Si--H bonds fraction, and perhaps the H$_2$ concentration.
-These results suggest that both the Schottky anomaly and the large $n_0$ in the as-prepared state are associated with clustered Si--H in lower density regions.
-The concentration of clustered H, and thus the values for $n_0$ and $c_{Sch}$, are reduced upon annealing.
-The lack of correlation of at.\% H with TLS density, despite the necessity of H to produce the large TLS, is similar to the effects seen with elimination of dangling bonds in $a$-Si:H, where H is essential to creating device quality electronic materials, but the necessary at.\% ranges from 1 to 20\%, depending on preparation details, and is uncorrelated with the reduction in $n_{DB}$.
+Upon annealing, H diffuses from clustered Si--H to locally deep potential wells increasing the isolated Si--H bonds fraction, and perhaps the H$_2$ concentration.
+These results suggest that both the Schottky anomaly and the large $n_0$ in the as-prepared state are associated with clustered Si--H. The lack of correlation of at.\% H with TLS density, despite the necessity of H to produce the large TLS, is similar to the effects seen with elimination of dangling bonds in $a$-Si:H, where H is essential to create device quality electronic materials, but the necessary at.\% ranges from 1 to 20\%, depending on preparation details, and is uncorrelated with the reduction in $n_{DB}$.